llmonpy/needle-in-a-needlestack/README.md

 > Like a needle in a haystack, out of the light,
 > Unseen by me, focus led astray, I missed the play

-Limerick park is a tool to test how well LLMs pay attention in specific parts of their context window.
+NIAN is a tool to test how well LLMs pay attention in specific parts of their context window.
 It generates tests with a large list of limericks.
 It places a test limerick in a specified location in